luciopaiva/template-typescript-rollup/README.md

 # Typescript+Rollup application template

-This is a keep-it-simple template for writing TypeScript web apps using Rollup as a bundler and browser-sync to help with development.
+This is a keep-it-simple template for writing TypeScript that can run as both web and CLI apps using Rollup as a bundler and browser-sync to help with development.

 The project also supports unit testing and code coverage.
+Debugging works wells in WebStorm.

 ## How to use it?